-Gen AI and agentic AI are the key to unlocking the commercial potential of customer services
+Gen AI and agentic AI are the key to unlocking the commercial potential of customer services would be willing to pay more.

-As the customer service function evolves, organizations can monetize it in multiple ways.
-For example, organizations can charge for premium customer service, for which our survey results suggest 60% of consumers would be willing to pay more.
 With Gen AI support, human agents can turn their service interactions into sales opportunities, contributing directly to the top line.
 Gen AI-enabled customer service can also drive additional revenue and growth through new services, higher lifetime value (LTV), and referrals.